 The Trade Agreement with the EU is part of a business strategy to expand and develop the export supply of Peru.
 It became effective on March 1, 2013.
-The EU is one of the main destinations for Peruvian exports, with a 15.9% share in 2012.
-This Region represents a large market opportunity, with over 490 million inhabitants and per capita income levels which are among the highest in the world.
+The EU is one of the primary destinations for Peruvian exports, with a 15.9% share in 2012.
+This Region represents an enormous market opportunity, with over 490 million inhabitants and per capita income levels which are among the highest in the world.

-With the entry into force of the Peru – EU FTA, custom duties were removed in 99.3% of Peru's exports, benefiting 95% of custom duty lines for agricultural products.
-The main products of export interest to the European bloc are asparagus, avocados, coffee, fruits of the genus capsicum (for example, paprika and chili peppers) artichokes, among others.
+With the entry into force of the Peru–EU FTA, they removed custom duties of 99.3% of Peru's exports, benefiting 95% of custom duty lines for agricultural products.
+The principal products of export interest to the European bloc are asparagus, avocados, coffee, fruits of the genus capsicum (for example, paprika and chili peppers) artichokes, among others.

-The Economic Partnership Agreement between Peru and Japan was entered into on May 31, 2011, and went into full force and effect on March 1, 2012.
-The Peru – Japan Economic Partnership Agreement (EPA) allows for preferential access to an established international market, which has a great capacity for consumption of products with high added value.
+They entered the Economic Partnership Agreement between Peru and Japan on May 31, 2011, and went into full force and effect on March 1, 2012.
+The Peru–Japan Economic Partnership Agreement (EPA) allows for preferential access to an established international market, which has a great capacity for consumption of products with high added value.

 Under this agreement, Peruvian products such as coffee, asparagus, sacha inchi, giant squid, fish oil, copper, lead, zinc, purple corn, giant corn from Cusco, swordfish, among others, enter the Japanese market with preferential access.
 The agreement also gives Peru access to a market with a greater demand for consumer goods, raw materials, intermediate goods and capital goods.

-The Trade Integration Agreement was entered into by and between Peru and Mexico on April 6, 2011, and became effective on February 1, 2012.
+They entered the Trade Integration Agreement between Peru and Mexico on April 6, 2011, and became effective on February 1, 2012.
 This agreement opened up a 112 million people market, allowing preferential access to over 12,000 products, such as canned fish, cookies, timber, shrimp, and other products.

-In the context of the policy to approach the Asian market, Peru executed the Peru - Singapore Free Trade Agreement (FTA) on May 29, 2008, in Lima, which entered into force on August 1, 2009.
-Likewise, it signed the Protocol between the Republic of Peru and the Kingdom of Thailand which is in full force and effect as from December 31, 2011.
+In the policy's context to approach the Asian market, Peru executed the Peru - Singapore Free Trade Agreement (FTA) on May 29, 2008, in Lima, which entered into force on August 1, 2009.
+Likewise, it signed the Protocol between the Republic of Peru and the Kingdom of Thailand, which is in full force and effect as of December 31, 2011.
 Unlike Thailand and most other Asian countries, which import mainly minerals from Peru, Singapore is a very important non-traditional Peruvian exports destination.

-According to the Peruvian Ministry of Foreign Trade and Tourism (MINCETUR) the main products exported to Singapore, which are already benefiting from this agreement, are: cocoa, grapes, t-shirts, shirts, asparagus, shellfish, and other marine products.
-While the main products exported to Thailand are zinc ore, copper ore, flour, fishmeal and fish pellets, cuttlefish, and fresh grapes.
+According to the Peruvian Ministry of Foreign Trade and Tourism (MINCETUR) the primary products exported to Singapore, which are already benefiting from this agreement, are: cocoa, grapes, t-shirts, shirts, asparagus, shellfish, and other marine products.
+While the principal products exported to Thailand are zinc ore, copper ore, flour, fishmeal and fish pellets, cuttlefish, and fresh grapes.

-South Korea was the ninth destination of Peruvian exports during 2013, with a total of US$1.524 billion, the bulk of which is represented by fisheries products and minerals, amounting to 94.4% of the total.
-In turn, it is the sixth country of origin of our imports, with a total of US$1.590 billion in 2013.
-The main products imported from Korea are television sets and vehicles, representing 44% of the total.
+South Korea was the ninth destination of Peruvian exports during 2013, with US$1.524 billion, the bulk of which is represented by fisheries products and minerals, amounting to 94.4% of the total.
+It is the sixth country of origin of our imports, with US$1.590 billion in 2013.
+The principal products imported from Korea are television sets and vehicles, representing 44% of the total.

 Peru had access to certain unilateral preferential customs duties with the United States starting in 1991, granted by the U.S. Congress to Andean Countries through the Andean Trade Preference Act (ATPA) which remained in force until 2001.
-These preferential duties were renewed in 2002 with the enactment of the Andean Trade Promotion and Drug Eradication Act (ATPDEA) under which they remained in force until 2010.
+They renewed these preferential duties in 2002 with the enactment of the Andean Trade Promotion and Drug Eradication Act (ATPDEA) under which they remained in force until 2010.

-In 2004, Peru initiated negotiations for a Free Trade Agreement (FTA) with the United States, and in 2009 the Peru – United States Free Trade Act entered into force.
+In 2004, Peru started negotiations for a Free Trade Agreement (FTA) with the United States, and in 2009 the Peru–United States Free Trade Act entered into force.
 Just two years after entering into force, 418 new products were exported, of which 96% were non-traditional products, most notably in the areas of Metal-Mechanical (32%), Chemicals (20%), and Textiles (11%).

 It is the world's largest trading forum, where the rules governing trade in almost all the countries of the world are discussed.
 Peru has been a member of the WTO since its creation in 1995, and all commercial agreements reached at the WTO have been ratified by its domestic law.

 As part of efforts deployed to expand and strengthen the market for Peruvian products worldwide, Peru and Turkey have begun negotiations for a Free Trade Agreement (FTA) between the two countries on January 20, 2014.
-An important fact is that it has been decided for the negotiations to include liberalization of trade in services, which is something that Turkey had never negotiated in earlier agreements from the start.
-The products enjoying a greater interest on the part of Turkey include mining, fisheries, livestock, leather, and fur.
+An important fact is that they have decided for the negotiations to include liberalization of trade in services, which is something that Turkey had never negotiated in earlier agreements from the start.
+The products enjoying a greater interest in Turkey include mining, fisheries, livestock, leather, and fur.

-Peru is also taking the initiative to promote the start of trade negotiations with India and the Russian Federation.
-One of the interests in future negotiations with India is to strengthen openness and trade preferences for Peru in a market that concentrates one sixth (1/6th) of the world's population.
-In an initial MINCETUR study, it has been identified 61 Peruvian products (52 belonging to the non-traditional sector) in which Peru has significant comparative advantages and where India would have a relatively high purchasing power.
+Peru is also promoting the start of trade negotiations with India and the Russian Federation.
+One interest in future negotiations with India is to strengthen openness and trade preferences for Peru in a market that concentrates one sixth (1/6th) of the world's population.
+In an initial MINCETUR study, they have identified 61 Peruvian products (52 belonging to the non-traditional sector) in which Peru has significant comparative advantages and where India would have a relatively high purchasing power.

-The Pacific Alliance is a trade bloc consisting of four Latin American countries: Chile, Colombia, Mexico, and Peru.
-This proposal was unveiled in Peru, on April 28, 2011, through the Declaration of Lima.
+The Pacific Alliance is a trade bloc comprising four Latin America countries: Chile, Colombia, Mexico, and Peru.
+They unveiled this proposal in Peru, on April 28, 2011, through the Declaration of Lima.
 The aim of this partnership is to encourage regional integration and further growth, development, and competitiveness of its member countries' economies, and to progressively move closer to the goal of achieving the free movement of goods, services, capital, and people.
 Among these agreements to form part of the Pacific Alliance, an essential requirement set forth is that all new members of the alliance must have in place the rule of law, democracy, and constitutional order in the country.

 The countries members of the Pacific Alliance represent 34% of Latin America's GDP and 2.7% of the global GDP.
 Together, they would be the ninth largest economy in the world.
 Trade represents 35.8% of Latin America and the Caribbean.
-Additionally, by 2012, they were able to obtain US$70 billion in Direct Foreign Investment (DFI).
+By 2012, they could get US$70 billion in Direct Foreign Investment (DFI).
 The four member countries of the Pacific Alliance have agreed to the elimination of visas between them.

 Under this commitment, Mexico's Department of Foreign Affairs (SRE) announced - on November 9, 2012 - the abolition of visas for Peruvian citizens.
-Furthermore, the Integrated Latin American Stock Market known as MILA is currently in operation.
-It consists of Colombia, Peru, and Chile, while Mexico is to join in 2014.
-Moreover, according to data from the National Administration of Customs and Tax Administration (SUNAT) trade between Peru and the member countries of the Pacific Alliance grew 27% between 2009 and 2012.
+The Integrated Latin America Stock Market known as MILA is currently in operation.
+It comprises Colombia, Peru, and Chile, while Mexico is to join in 2014.
+According to data from the National Administration of Customs and Tax Administration (SUNAT) trade between Peru and the member countries of the Pacific Alliance grew 27% between 2009 and 2012.
 Finally, Chile, Colombia, Mexico, and Peru have agreed to liberalize at least 90% common custom duty tariffs upon the Agreement coming into force.
 Recently, several countries have requested inclusion as observer members, invited by the Pacific Alliance, including Costa Rica, Panama, Uruguay, Japan, Canada, Guatemala, Spain, Australia, New Zealand, and Paraguay.